If you’re behind on your mortgage payments, you could face foreclosure on your home. In Michigan, most foreclosures are done without going to court.

 If you can’t modify your loan or catch up on your payments, your lender can start the foreclosure.
-It does this by advertising a Sheriff’s Sale of your home.
-The Sheriff’s Sale is the auction of your home.
+They do this by advertising an auction of your home.
+This is called a Sheriff’s Sale.
 The notice of the foreclosure is published in a local newspaper and posted on your home.

 The Sheriff’s Sale

 The notice of the Sheriff’s Sale is published for at least four weeks.
-During this period, to avoid foreclosure you can do any of the following:
+During this time, you can avoid foreclosure by doing any of the following:

-- Pay all missed payments and late fees
+- Paying all missed payments and late fees

-- File for bankruptcy (if you are considering this, you may want to talk to a lawyer)
+- Filing for bankruptcy (if you are considering this, you may want to talk to a lawyer)

-If your home is sold at the Sheriff’s Sale, it will usually be bought by the lender.
+If your home is sold at the Sheriff’s Sale, the buyer will usually be the lender.